Chapter 14 - The Good, the True and the Beautiful

 When It Is Enough

-Our mother had lived with the effects of two different bouts with cancer for 15 years.
+Our mother had lived with the impacts of two different bouts with cancer for 15 years.
 She had declined, as you might expect, over those years with age.
 She also had suffered a number of falls that resulted in broken bones and lengthy recovery periods.
 She kept at it each time, and came back, although somewhat more diminished.

 In January of 2017, she fell again.
 This time when I came out to see her something was different.
 She was now 93.
 She told Jane, Bruce and I that she was done.
 She wanted us to explore ways that she could end her life.
 Officially, in spite of the cancer, she did not have a terminal diagnosis so she did not qualify for end of life procedures in California.
 She had been through a period of feeling like this in her last go around with cancer, but this time she insisted we explore the options.